-OpenVMS usage: lock table handle

-type: longword (unsigned)
+OpenVMS usage: lock table handle type: longword (unsigned)

-access: read

-mechanism: input by value

 The 32-bit lock table handle that identifies the table to be deleted.
-This value is returned by SYS\$CREATE\GALAXY\LOCK\TABLE.
+This value is returned by SYS\$CREATE GALAXY LOCK TABLE.

 This service deletes an OpenVMS Galaxy lock table.
 If there are no longer any mappers of the locktable section, the table is deleted.